mathvdd/Raspmaton/README.md

 The drive will be mounted at each boot (reboot with 'reboot' or unplug), or with `mount -a`.

+a 'this_is_the_drive' file need to be on the USB drive so the script can check it is mounted at startup.
+With the drive mounted:

+`touch USBdrive/this_is_the_drive`

+## Indicator LEDs

+3 indicator leds are added:

+blue LED -> 1kOhm resistor -> pin 16
+green LED -> 1kOhm resistor -> pin 18
+red LED -> 1kOhm resistor -> pin 22

+At startup: the blue led blink when the script start and then stay on.
+The green led blink twice if the USB drive is mounted.
+The red blink indefinitely if the USB drive is not mounted (and the rest of the script is not executed)

+When the website is updated through ftp: green blink means successful, red blink means failure (but the picture will still be saved on the USB drive and uploaded at next successful update)

 ## Adding a fan

 The fan is controlled by a python script reading the temperature sensor of the RPi and a 2N3904 NPN transistor.